 The new special comes after the original one-off film about her husband’s battle with Covid won a National Television Award last September.

-Airing on ITV in March, Kate Garraway: Finding Derek saw cameras join the broadcaster and journalist as she offered an intimate insight into coping with the impact of Covid-19 as her husband Derek Draper remained seriously ill a year on from contracting the virus.
+Airing on ITV in March last year, Kate Garraway: Finding Derek saw cameras join the broadcaster and journalist as she offered an intimate insight into coping with the impact of Covid-19 as her husband Derek Draper remained seriously ill a year on from contracting the virus.

 “We’ve all been touched by the pandemic.
 Whether it’s livelihood, mental health, all the other extraordinary documentaries which have been highlighted and nominated tonight, they have also been affected by the pandemic.”

 Kate added: “I want to say to all the other Darceys and Billys and Dereks — whatever you’re going through and however you are affected, you are not forgotten.
 We want the joy back.
 We want it to be over.
 But if you are still living with the scares.
 The fight goes on.
 But of course, most of all, Derek.
 Who should be here.